 Founded: in 1998 by professors at the Hamburg University of Technology (TUHH) as a gGmbH – with financial support from the Körber Foundation and companies

 Location: The NIT Building – Gebäude F, Kasernenstr.
 12 – is on the TUHH campus in Hamburg-Harburg

 Management: Prof. Dr.-Ing.
-Otto von Estorff (President) and Dipl.-Kffr.
-Verena Fritzsche (CEO)
+Otto von Estorff (President, CEO)

-We at the NIT feel ourselves committed to sustainable development and to appreciative and respectful interaction in the world, and we have implemented this intention in our curriculum.
+We at the NIT are committed to sustainable development as well as facilitating humble and respectful interactions in the world, and we have implemented this commitment in our curriculum.

 In addition to teaching professional and personal competences we set our sights on a unique community in which we network people of different origins and disciplines.

 To strengthen this community we maintain an international network of alumni, teachers, and partners.
 We have also set up our booster club commuNITy e.V. to help support student projects.

 When the NIT Northern Institute of Technology Management was founded in 1998 the only study program it offered was the double master’s degree in collaboration with the TUHH.
 Over the years the range has been extended.
 The technology management course was opened up for professionals and research assistants, and the target group was expanded beyond just engineers to include scientists.